PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

 ## New Sources

-The following new source was added in 6.00.0
+The following new sources were added in 6.00.0

 * [Distant Horizons Games] Eclipse: The Codex Persona - The Ultimate D20 Point Buy
 * [DragonWing Games] BP - Arms and Armor 3e